Guide Likely

 Leonida’s setting is a natural playground for leisure activities:

-• Golf and tennis: returning from GTA V, likely even better
+• Golf and tennis: returning from GTA V, likely refined

-• Working out: a series classic since San Andreas, probably with stat effects on your character
+• Working out: a series staple since San Andreas, probably with stat effects on your character

-• Bowling, pool, darts: the social mini-games we love to hate (and still spend 3 hours on anyway)
+• Bowling, pool, darts: the social mini-games players love to hate and still spend three hours on anyway

 Deep Customization